theupdateframework/taps/tap1.md

 # TAP Header Preamble

-Each TAP must begin with an RFC 822 style header preamble.
-The headers must appear in the following order.
-Headers marked with "+" are optional and are described below.
+Each TAP MUST begin with an RFC 822 style header preamble.
+The headers MUST appear in the following order.
+Headers marked with "+" are OPTIONAL and are described below.
 All other headers are required.

 * TAP: <TAP number>
 * Title: <TAP title>